arnaudpourbaix/creature-editor/README.md

 - repositories are based on Spring-Data-Jpa

 ### Front
-- is based on an excellent [spring-mvc-archetype](https://github.com/kolorobot/spring-mvc-quickstart-archetype) and deployed on a Tomcat server.
+- is based on an excellent [spring-mvc-archetype](https://github.com/kolorobot/spring-mvc-quickstart-archetype) and deployed on an embedded Tomcat server.
 - contains web project configuration and controllers.

 ### Web